MatterMiners/cobald/docs/source/custom/package.rst

     )

 This allows using the extension with YAML tag syntax as ``!MyExtension``.
-Extension are treated as callables and, depending on how their node is defined, receive keyword arguments (mapping node), positional arguments (sequence node), or no arguments (scalar node).
+Extensions are treated as callables and, depending on how their node is defined, receive keyword arguments (mapping node), positional arguments (sequence node), or no arguments (scalar node).